ichenadamczyk20/ORUGS43JON2GQZLDN5SGKWCE/PRESENTATION.md

 WAV files make use of the Resource Interchange File Format, RIFF, bitstream for storing data in chunks.

+WAV files use lossless compression: WAV files store pulse-code modulation (PCM) (i.e. the value of the waveform at each sample)

 ### What is a RIFF file?
 ###### source: https://johnloomis.org/cpe102/asgn/asgn1/riff.html
 A RIFF chunk looks like this:
- - Chunk identifier: 64 bits, 8 bytes
+ - Chunk identifier: 32 bits, 4 bytes
- - Size of the data: 64 bits, 8 bytes, 'tis the number of bytes in the data
+ - Size of the data: 32 bits, 4 bytes, number of bytes in the data
  - Form type: 4 bytes, 4 letters (can be CPPO, PAL, RDIB, RMID, RMMP, WAVE)
  - The actual data

 The data is made of RIFF subchunks that follow the exact same format as above, but without the "form type" field.

+WAV files are just a single chunk with a single header (longer than the RIFF header) at the beginning.

 ### What is a .aiff file?
 ![](present_img/aiff_chunk.png)

 ###### source: http://paulbourke.net/dataformats/audio/
 ###### source: http://midi.teragonaudio.com/tech/aiff.htm
-AIFF (Audio Interchange File Format) files are used to usually store uncompressed pulse-code modulation (PCM).
-Because of this, these files tend to take up much more space than mp3 files.
+AIFF (Audio Interchange File Format) files also usually store uncompressed PCM.
+Because of this, these files tend to take up much more space than mp3 or ogg files.
 AIFF Files are commonly found on Apple devices.

 AIFF Files require a common chunk, where information about the soundfile, is stored, along with a sound chunk, where the actual audio is stored.
 The common chunk functions as a header for the audio file and is 26 bytes long.

 Within the Sound Chunk is also another header that is 16 bytes long, storing the length of the soundfile and the likes.

 ### What is a .mp3 file?
 (Disclaimer!
 We are not dealing with mp3 files in our steg program.)